 Enhance your skills and advance your practice with a PharmD

-The PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy is designed for pharmacists with a Bachelor Degree in Pharmacy (BScPhm) or equivalent, who want to expand their skills and explore new opportunities in the profession of pharmacy by earning a PharmD degree.
+The PharmD for Pharmacists program at the Leslie Dan Faculty of Pharmacy is a bridging program designed for pharmacists with a Bachelor Degree in Pharmacy (BScPhm) or equivalent, who want to expand their skills and explore new opportunities in the profession of pharmacy by earning a PharmD degree.

 Flexible and customizable, this unique program combines course work and experiential learning that fits your schedule and interests.
 Build your knowledge through courses in pharmacotherapy, physical assessments and health systems while experiencing diverse hands-on experiential education in some of the country's leading health care institutions.